-Growing Heart Farm is community focused farm dedicated to sustainable living and education.
+Growing Heart Farm is community focused farm dedicated to a spiritual lifestyle, sustainable living, and education.
 We host a young farmer incubator and grow mixed vegetables for both market and our community.
 The farm is host to an active Agri-tourism program which includes rentals and retreats.
 75 miles north of NYC we are within walking distance of the Harlem Valley Wingdale Metro North train station.
 Learn about our history on our blog.

 How We Farm

 We follow a bottom-up, soil-based approach to agriculture, using practices that help our soils hold nutrients and build healthy biology, resulting in resilient plants and nutritious vegetables.

 Nothing would get done around here without microbiology!
 We try to cultivate a healthy soil biome by inoculating crops with beneficial bacteria and limiting tillage, favoring hand tools, and using a walk-behind, two-wheel tractor which is lighter on the soil.